JuanCarlosC/MiddleSchoolTechTalk/README.md

 1. Open chrome
 2. Go to www.youtube.com
 3. Right click and click `inspect` at the bottom of the list
+4. Copy and paste the code below and paste it anywhere inside the youtube code

 ```html
 <div style="padding: 2rem; text-align: center;">